This post will teach you all you need to know about health insurance for freelancers and self-employed people in Germany.

 You have 6 options to get health insurance as a freelancer in Germany:

 Each option comes with its own set of requirements and benefits.
-Here’s a rundown of each:
+Here's a rundown:

 If you are moving your permanent residence to Germany and will register your freelancing activity here, you can access the public health system.